 Tokyo’s famous Tsukiji fish market held its last New Year’s Eve auction in 2017 and there are now concrete plants to move Tokyo’s famous fish market to the Toyosu waterfront district.
 The new Tsujiki fish market moving date is planned for 11 October 2018.

 Visiting a fish market may not exactly be on your bucket list, but trust me, if you are in Tokyo, this is a MUST see!
-Tsukiji Fish Market Tokyo is the biggest fish market in the world.
+Tsukiji Fish Market Tokyo is the biggest fish market in the world and is usually part of a typical Japan itinerary.
 It’s busy, vibrant and full of seafood not often seen elsewhere in the world.
 Tsukiji Fish Market it is a fabulous Tokyo market and one of the most popular tourist destinations in Tokyo.

 It is a large sprawling wholesale market for fish, fruit and vegetables in central Tokyo.
 Lying between the Sumida River and Ginza shopping district, entry is free.

 You can get to Tsukiji Fish Market Tokyo from Tokyo Station on the Marunouchi and Hibiya Subway lines in six to seven minutes, or from Shinjuku Station on the Oedo Subway line in about 20 minutes.

 Tsukiji Fish Market – OUTER MARKET

 The Tsukiji Fish Market Tokyo ‘outer market’ is where numerous wholesale and retail shops, as well as restaurants, cater to the public.

 You’ll find Japanese kitchen tools, restaurant supplies, groceries and seafood.
 And also, you will love trying the Tsukiji Fish Market sushi and the popular bonito flakes (dried smoked skipjack tuna) too.